The Quantum Method of Planes -- Local Pressure Definitions for Machine Learning Potentials: Results

 \section{Results}

+We start with the NPT simulation barostatted to a setpoint of $10,000$bar, which tests that the MoP pressure has the expected value and is consistent with the local IK1 or its average over the whole domain giving the global virial pressure.
+Figure \ref{fig:MOP_NPT} shows the MoP pressure compared to the IK1 pressure.
+This shows good agreement between the MoP measurements and IK1 (virial) with both expressed in real units.
+The measurements on planes at the domain top and bottom show values of zero, attributed to an issue with crossings not being correctly counted over periodic boundaries.

-Figure \ref{fig:MOP_balance} shows the MoP pressure compared to the virial pressure.
-It has been documented in the literature \citep{Todd_et_al_95, heyes2011equivalence} that using the virial form of pressure fails to give a flat profile near walls.
+Next, the water ZrO$_2$ system is simulated.
+It has been documented in the literature \citep{Todd_et_al_95, heyes2011equivalence} that using the virial form of pressure locally (IK1) fails to give a flat profile near walls.
 This must be an error, as the condition for mechanical equilibrium $\nabla \cdot \boldsymbol{P} = 0$ is violated.
-This in turn implies the virial form of pressure cannot be correct as the result of a non-zero mechanical equilibrium would be a net flow, something not possible for static fluid between two surfaces.
-These anomalous peaks in pressure observed in the virial are simply a consequence of assigning the pressure at the location of the molecules, which tend to show density peaks near walls.
+This in turn implies the locally applied virial (IK1) form of pressure cannot be correct as the result of a non-zero gradient violates mechanical equilibrium and results in a net flow, something not possible for static fluid between two surfaces.
+These anomalous peaks in pressure observed in the virial are simply a consequence of assigning the pressure at the location of the molecules, which tend to stack showing density peaks near walls.
 These artefacts appear due to the virial assumption of a half-half split of pressure contribution from an interactions, assigning these disproportional to the location of molecules.
 Instead, mechanical pressure should be defined at an arbitrary plane in space, as in the original definition of Cauchy.
-The MoP pressure show a flat green line in Figure \ref{fig:MOP_balance}, which is an important validation as it ensures the form of pressure still satisfies $\nabla \cdot \boldsymbol{P} = 0$ despite the arbitrary definition of a pairwise intermolecular force $\boldsymbol{f}_{ij}$ from the multi-body MACE potential.
+The MoP kinetic (green points) and configurational (red points) pressure in Figure \ref{fig:MOP_balance} can be seen to have a symmetry, with the same shape as a function of $z$.
+These represent the variations in pressure due to the liquid structure near the wall.
+As kinetic values become more negative, the configurational part becomes positive by the same amount.
+These balance exactly and the total pressure shown as red points in Figure \ref{fig:MOP_balance} is a constant value.
+This constant value of total pressure is the only physically meaningful value in a simulation with no flow.
+This is an important validation as it ensures the form of pressure satisfies $\nabla \cdot \boldsymbol{P} = 0$, despite the arbitrary definition of a pairwise intermolecular force $\boldsymbol{f}_{ij}$ from the multi-body MACE potential.